- Acute Lymphoblastic Leukemia (ALL)

 Although cancers that originate in the body's lymphatic tissues are the third most common type of cancer in children, most recover from lymphoma.

-Melanoma is different from other skin cancers because it can spread if it's not caught early.
+Melanoma is the deadliest form of skin cancer.
 Find out how to lower your family's risk of getting melanoma and how doctors treat it.

 Learn about neuroblastoma, a rare type of childhood cancer that develops in infants and young children.